-"An Act to provide for recognition, encouragement and voluntary formation of Co-operatives based on self-help, mutual aid, wholly owned, managed and controlled by members as accountable, competitive, selfreliant and economic enterprises guided by co-operative principles and matters connected therewith; WHEREAS it is expedient to provide for recognition encouragement and voluntary formation of co-operatives based on selfhelp, mutual aid, wholly owned, managed and controlled by members as accountable, competitive self-reliant and economic enterprises guided by co-operative principles and for matters connected therewith; BE it enacted by the Karnataka State Legislature in the Forty-eighth Year of Republic of India as follows:-
+"An Act to provide for recognition, encouragement and voluntary formation of Co-operatives based on self-help, mutual aid, wholly owned, managed and controlled by members as accountable, competitive, self-reliant and economic enterprises guided by co-operative principles and matters connected therewith; WHEREAS it is expedient to provide for recognition encouragement and voluntary formation of co-operatives based on selfhelp, mutual aid, wholly owned, managed and controlled by members as accountable, competitive self-reliant and economic enterprises guided by co-operative principles and for matters connected therewith; BE it enacted by the Karnataka State Legislature in the Forty-eighth Year of Republic of India as follows:-

 - "10.
 The Souharda Cooperatives enjoy functional autonomy in design and implementation of their Business plans, customer service activities, etc., based on the needs of their members.
-Unlike other forms of cooperatives in India, the interference of State / Central in day-to-day operations of Souharda Cooperatives is almost minimal. - 11.
+Unlike other forms of cooperatives in India, the interference of State / Central in day-to-day operations of Souharda Cooperatives is almost minimal. \ - 11.
 The above discussion would show that souharda co-operatives are also one form of co-operative societies registered under a law in force in the State of Karnataka for registration of co-operative societies.
 Therefore the conclusion of the revenue authorities that co-operative societies and cooperatives are different and that co-operative registered as Souharda Sahakari cannot be regarded as co-operative societies is unsustainable.
 We therefore hold that the Assessee should be allowed deduction u/s.80P(2)(a)(i) of the Act, as the ground on which the same was denied to the Assessee is held to be incorrect.
-However, the other conditions for allowing deduction u/s.
-80P(2)(a)(i) of the Act needs to be examined by the AO.
-I, therefore, remand the question of allowing deduction u/s.
-80P(2)(a)(i) of the Act to the AO, except the issue already decided above. - 12.
+However, the other conditions for allowing deduction u/s.80P(2)(a)(i) of the Act needs to be examined by the AO.
+I, therefore, remand the question of allowing deduction u/s.80P(2)(a)(i) of the Act to the AO, except the issue already decided above. - 12.
 In the result, appeal by the Assessee is allowed for statistical purposes." - 9.
-In the instant case, since the A.O. has decided the issue against the assessee solely for the reason that the assessee is not a Co-operative Society because it is registered under the

-Karnataka Souhardha Sahakari Act, 1997, I am of the view that the matter needs to be examined afresh by the A.O.
-The A.O. is directed to examine afresh the claim of deduction u/s 80P of the I.T.Act, in light of the judgment of the Hon'ble jurisdictional High Court in the case of Swabhimani Souharda Credit Co-operative Ltd. v.
-GOI (supra).
+The primary reason for the Assessing Officer to deny the benefit of deduction u/s 80P of the I.T.Act was that the assessee is not registered under the Co-operative Societies Act.
+In view of the Hon'ble jurisdictional High Court judgment in the case of Swabhimani Souharda Credit Co-operative Limited v.
+Government of India (supra), which categorically held that a society registered under the Karnataka Souharda Sahakari Act, 1997 is also entitled to the benefit of section 80P of the I.T.Act, the matter is restored to the files of the A.O.
+The A.O. is directed to examine the claim of deduction u/s 80P of the I.T.Act afresh and decide the issue in accordance with law.
 It is ordered accordingly.